rajat709/dataoorts_documentation/docs/x-series-Instance-documentation/ssh-fortify.markdown

 2. Press Enter to accept the default filename id_rsa (private key) and id_rsa.pub (public key) in the current directory (C:\Users\rjvishwa\Downloads\keys in this example).
 You can also enter a different filename if you wish. (***Note:*** On Linux/Mac the keys will be saved in your home directory typically under ~/.ssh/).

-3. After that Enter passphrase (empty for no passphrase) | You will be prompted to enter a passphrase to protect your private key.
+3. After that Enter passphrase (empty for no passphrase) or You will be prompted to enter a passphrase to protect your private key.
 It is highly recommended to use a strong passphrase.
 If your private key is compromised, the passphrase provides an extra layer of security.
 If you don't want a passphrase (less secure, but more convenient), just press Enter twice to leave it blank.

 ### You will see output similar to this:
 ```